learn-co-curriculum/dsc-http-request-response-lab/README.md

 ## Summary

 In this lesson we saw how we can use request and response methods to query an Open API.
 We also saw how to look at the contents returned with the API calls and how to parse them.
-Next we shall look at connecting to APIs which are not OPEN , i.e. we would need to paass in some authentication information and filter the results.
+Next, we'll look at connecting to APIs which are not OPEN, i.e. we would need to pass in some authentication information and filter the results.